Down to the Countryside Movement: Background

 The Great Leap Forward campaign's aim was to increase agriculture, industrial productions, social change and ideological change.
 The Great Leap's goal of developing China's material productive forces was inextricably intertwined with the pursuit of communist social goals and the development of a popular communist consciousness.
 This failed and could have ended Mao Zedong's influence.
 Instead of moving forward into a more modern country, Mao and the CCP took a step back to the past.
 Harsh weather and gross economic mismanagement resulted in the worst famine in history.
 Mao's position with the party was weakened, so he worked on a plan that would be his defining moment and would give the Chinese a national identity.
 From here, he plotted his return to the pinnacle of power, which resulted in the Cultural Revolution.

 The Cultural Revolution did bring important changes in the social character and political climate of life in China but not so much in its formal institutions.
 Mao's power base was paramount.
 The revolution aimed to bring new social change in the 1960s and early years of the decade.
 The changes were important, nevertheless, vitally affecting the lives of the vast majority of the Chinese people.
-The revolution was an urban movement.
-It fought what was seen as excess successes of a growing population of urban workers, students, and intellectuals, who were seen as the prosperous bourgeoise.
-Mao wanted those classes to be more well-rounded in their approach to seeking societal success.
-This would occur even at the cost of economic growth.

 The Cultural Revolution consisted of many different smaller sub-campaigns that affected all of China, some of which came about quite quickly.
 One of these campaigns was the Monsters and Demons campaign that ran from 1966 to 1967.
 The campaign's name refers to metaphors such as "cow demons and snake spirits" that were used to demonize one's political opponent during the Cultural Revolution.
 Once someone was labeled as a "cow demon", they were to become imprisoned in a cowshed, storehouse or dark room.

 The country ended up in complete chaos once the Red Guards entered the picture.
 Therefore, the images displayed on posters showed a clear idea of what behavior and slogans were acceptable during this movement.
 From 1966 to 1968, all schools in China were closed, and the college entrance exams cancelled.
 Secondary and primary school students had the option to still go if they wished, which many did because they were curious as to what was going on.
 Schools were used as a rallying ground to interrogate those who were considered to be class enemies, such as teachers.
-In the beginning, the Cultural Revolution empowered the Red Guards into helping interrogate the class enemies and finding out whose houses to search and possibly destroy.